Nobu Kōda: Career

 She became a professor at the Tokyo Music School in 1895.

 After returning to Japan, she founded a private music school from her home, giving piano lessons to upper class girls and members of the royal family.

 She was also a concert artist, premiering several Western works in Japan including Mendelssohn's Violin Concerto, Concerto for Two Violins by J.S.
 Bach, and Beethoven String Quartets.

 Impact and works

 Nobu Koda was considered an authority on western music in Japan, and was the first Japanese composer to write a violin sonata.

 Both Nobu Koda and her sister taught Shinichi Suzuki.
 She encouraged him to study abroad in Germany, where he would deepen his knowledge of violin and pedagogy and eventually develop the famous Suzuki Teaching Method.
 As a professor at the Tokyo Music School, she taught pianist and composer Rentarō Taki, opera singer Miura Tamaki, and composer and conductor Kosaku Yamada.

 Her brother Rohan Koda was one of the most highly respected authors of the time.
 His daughter Aya, granddaughter Tama, and great-granddaughter Nao were all award-winning authors.
 They all wrote personal accounts of their family's history & often mentioned Nobu, preventing her from falling into obscurity.

-On May 6th, 2023, pianist Dr. Makiko Hirata gave a presentation & performance of works by the Koda family at the Little Tokyo Library Branch.
-She also published an article for Nikkan San (The Japanese Daily Sun) on Koda and continues to champion the family's legacy.